DylanLiTR/DylanLiTR/README.md

 ## ✌️ Hi, I'm Dylan

 Thanks for checking out my github!
-I'm a computer science student at the University of Waterloo.
+I'm a computer science student at the University of Waterloo and previous intern at Digital Extremes, Huawei, and CIBC.

 #### ✍ Recent Projects

-* V-Lance - ETHGlobal Waterloo 2023 (Web3 DApp)
-* Spotify Playlist Maker (Python Web App)
-* Flappy Golf 3D (Multiplayer Game)
+* Personal Website

 #### 🧠 What I'm Learning

-* Lua
-* Blockchain/Web3
+* AI/ML
-* Unity
+* Godot
 * C++